Spare a moment and a prayer for the political types, please and thank you. I’m one of them.

 The bitter election-year exchanges on every platform are part of my daily life.
 Whether on television on online, shutting them down altogether is not an option, appealing though it may be.
 Politics is part of my vocation.
 Times like these, I’m tempted to wish it were otherwise.

-This is a plague-on-both-your-houses year, looking at the major parties’ candidates for president.
+This is a plague-on-both-your-houses year.
 I am reading C.S.
 Lewis’s Mere Christianity this month, and something he wrote in there captures my attitude.

 I feel a strong desire to tell you – and I expect you feel a strong desire to tell me – which of these two errors is the worse.
 That is the devil getting at us.
 He always sends errors into the world in pairs – pairs of opposites.
 And he always encourages us to spend a lot of time thinking which is the worse.
 You see why, of course?
 He relies on your extra dislike of the one error to draw you gradually into the opposite one.
 But do not let us be fooled.
 We have to keep our eyes on the goal and go straight through between both errors.
 We have no other concern than that with either of them.

 Providence was at work when I pulled that book off the shelf days ago.